-In this demo, you can see me working with several formats within one Premiere Pro project: ARRI AMIRA, Canon EOS C300 and EOS-1D C, GoPro Hero 3, LongG on a Panasonic, Blackmagic Pocket Cinema Camera, RED media, and Sony F55.
-I can pretty much disregard the format I'm working with when cutting with Premiere Pro CC.
+In this video you’ll see how easy it is to work with several formats within one Premiere Pro project: ARRI AMIRA, Canon EOS C300 and EOS-1D C, GoPro Hero, LongG on a Panasonic, RED media, and Sony F55.
+You can pretty much disregard the format you’re working with when cutting with Premiere Pro.

-The Mercury Playback Engine takes full advantage of supported GPUs so you get smoother playback without rendering.
-With new support for the Intel Iris architecture found in current Apple MacBook Pro machines as well as Microsoft Windows configurations, the Mercury Playback Engine is now available to more editors.
+- Enhanced graphics performance: The Mercury Playback Engine takes full advantage of supported GPUs so you get smoother playback without rendering.
+It support the Intel Iris architecture found in current Apple MacBook Pro machines as well as Microsoft Windows configurations.

-If you work with footage from the new ARRI AMIRA camera, you can take advantage of a powerful new workflow where LUTs created in-camera are automatically applied as Master Clip effects on ingest.
+- ARRI AMIRA workflow: If you work with footage from the ARRI AMIRA camera, you can take advantage of a powerful workflow where LUTs created in-camera are automatically applied as Master Clip effects on ingest.